T3sT3ro/SdfManipulator/README.md

 # Design notes, decisions and insights

-- separating node logic from node builders was an idea that in theory should allow for creating a graph model without relying on a specific target of code generation
+- separating node logic from node builders was an idea that in theory should allow for creating a graph model without relying on a specific target of code generation (i.e. a Node as a "Shape" holder defining input/output contracts and Builders as processors of such nodes that collect the code for a specific target language)
   - it had the advantage of writing a single model for nodes shared across, for example, build targets, output languages (GLSL/HLSL), or even different parts of shader (for example a multiply node that is common for both HLSL shader code and for Shaderlab code)
   - this, however, seems like a needles repetition of an abstraction and distributing one idea over multiple files.
 For example changing a model of some SdfNode would also require all the the builders to be changed accordingly (if they somehow succeed in generation without errors, then those are shadow, possibly logically wrong but syntactically correct cases)
   - It is unlikely that anyone will want to write for other target than Shaderlab+HLSL so this abstraction may not be needed in the first place